Life OS · · 10 min read

 Because it turns out having $20 million in the bank creates its own kind of crisis.

-Notch captured it perfectly: "When we sold the company, the biggest effort went into making sure the employees got taken care of, and they all hate me now."
-The money changed how people saw him—or at least how he thought they saw him.
+Notch captured this perfectly: "When we sold the company, the biggest effort went into making sure the employees got taken care of, and they all hate me now."
+The money changed how people saw him, or at least how he thought they saw him.
 Relationships that used to feel genuine now felt suspicious.

-This is why "just be grateful" is such useless advice.
+"Just be grateful" is useless advice.
 Gratitude doesn't resolve identity confusion.
 Being thankful for your circumstances doesn't tell you what to do with them.

 Exit as Grief